heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-considered-harmful.markdown

 keys, and once you make use of another key it will happily add that to your current agent session.

-Lastly, SSH agent forwarding only works for interactive sessions which gives it that very ghetto feeling of missing out on basically all the great features SSH has to offer.
+Lastly, SSH Agent Forwarding only works for interactive sessions which gives it that very ghetto feeling of missing out on basically all the great features SSH has to offer.
 Ever copied a file to host A and then to host B?
 You're doing it wrong!